NBA Rumors: This Team Is LeBron James’ Preference In Free Agency

 As the old saying goes, there’s no place like home.

-LeBron James will be the talk of the NBA offseason, as the star forward is eligible to opt out of his current contract with the Cleveland Cavaliers and become a free agent.
+LeBron James will be the talk of the NBA offseason, as the star forward is eligible to opt out of his current contract with the Cleveland Cavaliers on June 29 and become a free agent.
 While James will have his pick of the litter on the open market, his hometown team might have the upper hand.

 “I think LeBron’s preference is to stay in Cleveland,” ESPN’s Brian Windhorst said during an appearance on “SportsCenter.”
 “I think he’s looking for reasons to want to stay in Cleveland.”